AngeliqueDF/react-todo-app-with-drag-n-drop/README.md

 ## How I built this project

-The web app relies on ``localStorage`` to store data in the browser.
+This React web app relies on ``localStorage`` to store data in the browser.
 It doesn't use a server for the backend.

 1. Start by structuring the page with semantic and accessible HTML.
    1. Check W3C compliance with the website or extension.